 Courses satisfying the Literary History requirement are designed to trace the process of literary change, examining the development of literary styles, conventions, and forms.
 They may focus on one national literary tradition or examine literature from two or more nations.
 While not limited to traditional “period” surveys, these courses present an approach to literature that emphasizes generic variety and chronological breadth.

 Cross-disciplinary courses approach a topic, author, genre, or period from at least one disciplinary perspective in addition to that of literary study.
 These courses recognize disciplinary perspectives as distinct ways of knowing, and compare and combine such perspectives in literary analysis.

 Genre refers to a group of works united primarily by a specific form or shared formal elements rather than by theme, topic, historical period, or country.
 The genre studied may be broad, such as narrative fiction, or narrow, such as the elegy.
 Genre courses address form through writing, the study of literature, or both, and require students to think critically and creatively about the formal qualities of literature.

 1800 requirement: Among all courses taken at level II (category-specific and elective), one must be in literature before 1800; one must be in literature after 1800.

 Here students can pursue their own particular interests and give their major the emphasis they choose: as authors or historical periods; genres, topics and theoretical approaches; a focus on creative writing.
-An IS cannot count toward one of the three required courses at Level II; An IR cannot count for one of a student’s two Level III requirements.
+An IS cannot count toward one of the three required courses at Level II; An IS, IR, nor English 396 can count for one of a student’s two Level III requirements.
 Any course offered in the English department can count as an elective in the major.